jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 * Add an interactive element (toolbar button) to refresh the image
 * Use a set of public domain images from the Library of Congress (the NASA astronomy photo API is not reliable during the current government shutdown 😭)
+* Remove unnecessary use of `conda` in favor of more standard tooling
 * Structure the activities around in person teaching and exercises
 :::